HuiLin0220/Usformer/README.md

 # Usformer
-A new architecture, Usformer, based on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework for LA segmentation
+A new architecture, Usformer, based on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework for LA segmentation.

 Please cite the following papers when using Usformer: